 But there was always that other reaction.
 It’s going to be so expensive!

 To be honest I also thought the same.
-All the things I had heard before, especially about Tokyo, were that it was very expensive to travel around.
+All the things I had heard, especially about Tokyo, were that Japan was very expensive to go backpacking around.

 Japan is not crazy expensive if you do it right and you should definitely visit.

 It is very expensive when comparing to the cheap budget countries that backpackers love to visit where you could get by on $10 a day if you wanted to.

 But Tokyo was always put on a price level with London, New York and other big cities in Europe.
 That’s what I expected and fully budgeted for that outcome.